Back to Reputation Management

 QR codes have become the go-to solution, and for good reason.
 A QR code on the receipt, the bill holder, or a small table card that links directly to your Google review page makes it so easy.
 No searching for your business name.
 No fumbling through Google Maps.
 Just scan, write, done.
 Effortless.

-booteek's QR Review Boost campaigns take this a step further.
-Instead of a generic "Leave us a review" prompt, the system helps you time your review requests for those perfect moments when customers are most likely to say yes – maybe after they’ve complimented the staff, after a special occasion, or if they’re a returning regular.
+booteek's QR review campaigns take this a step further.
+Instead of a generic "Leave us a review" prompt, the system helps you time your review requests for those perfect moments when customers are most likely to say yes – maybe after they've complimented the staff, after a special occasion, or if they're a returning regular.
 It's not about asking more often.
 It's about asking at the right moments.

 And every single one of those reviews becomes potential content for your social media, your website, your in-venue signs, and your email marketing.
 It's a brilliant cycle that just keeps feeding itself.

-Do I need permission to use a customer's review in my marketing?
+No, formal permission is not typically required for restaurant and bar owners to use customer reviews from public platforms.
 Reviews left on public platforms like Google and TripAdvisor are, by definition, public.
 You can absolutely quote them, screenshot them, and share them on your own channels.
 That said, it's always a nice touch – and good for customer relationships – to acknowledge the reviewer when you share their words.
-You don't need formal permission, but a quick "Thanks, Sarah – sharing this because it made our day!" goes a long way.
+A quick "Thanks, Sarah – sharing this because it made our day!" goes a long way.

 Article Details